mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

 ## Setup SageMaker

-Deploy sagemaker model "Predictive Maintenance for Vehicle Fleets" to get the end-point.
+Deploy the sagemaker model "Predictive Maintenance for Vehicle Fleets" to get the end-point.

 ![image](https://user-images.githubusercontent.com/114057324/199462770-84305e10-2a3b-4f10-9f56-7a8cd61e8ee3.png)
 ![image](https://user-images.githubusercontent.com/114057324/199463222-dcacd80d-1e84-494a-99a7-ba2a5a0f7914.png)